z-shell/zinit/docs/Annexes.md

 ## What Are They?

-They are Zinit extensions.
+They are [Zinit Extensions](https://github.com/search?q=topic%3Azinit-annex+org%3Az-shell&type=Repositories).
 An annex is added to Zinit by simply loading it just as any other plugin.

 ## What Can They Do?